 • 1902 Steiner joins the German Theosophical Society, becoming General Secretary.
 Indicating that he is clairvoyant and always has been, he begins referring to his doctrines as Anthroposophy (knowledge or wisdom of the human being).
 He meets Marie von Sivers, who will become his second wife.

 • 1903 Steiner separates from his first wife, Anna Steiner (née Eunicke), who has been perplexed by his turn from liberal academia to Theosophy.

 • 1904 Steiner publishes KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT, one of his fundamental occultist expositions.
-He is appointed leader of the Esoteric Society for Germany and Austria.
+Around this time, he is appointed leader of the Esoteric Society for Germany and Austria.

 • 1905 Steiner is active in politics during this period; he presses for reforms in German society and culture.

 • 1907 Steiner organizes a world conference of the Theosophic Society, in Munich, Germany.
-Thereafter, over the course of several years, he writes four "mystery plays" that are still performed by Anthroposophical groups.
+Thereafter, he begins writing four "mystery plays" that are still performed by Anthroposophical groups.

 • 1909 Steiner publishes OCCULT SCIENCE - AN OUTLINE, framing his overall occultist conceptions.
 He later revises the book several times.